Study 4: Talking with God

-To petition, to entreat, to bow down, to ask, to wait, to interrogate, to wish, to call for.
+Meaning of Prayer To petition; to entreat; to bow down; to ask; to wait; to interrogate; to wish; to call for.
 To talk to God in Jesus’ name by the direction of the Holy Spirit.

-If you make Jesus your Lord you have access to the throne of Almighty God.
-He has every solution to every problem you’ll ever have and He is just waiting for you to come to Him, so He can give you the answer.
-It may take some private time alone with Him but He will never disappoint you.
+If you make Jesus your Lord, you have access to the throne of Almighty God.
+He has every solution to every problem you’ll ever have and He is just waiting for you to come to Him, so that He can give you the answer.
+It may take some private time alone with Him, but He will never disappoint you.

 How to Pray